olab-io/meetup.js/week_02/README.md

 Download and open this jQuery [Star Wars example](../examples/star_wars) to get a feel for some jQuery/JavaScript DOM manipulation in action!
 It uses jQuery to easily handle the switching of images and text as well as the slider's opacity control.

+## More Basics

+Check out the [Loops](../basics/loops.md) and [Functions](../basics/functions.md) basics sections for more info on helpful javascript and programming concepts.